Epiphania Sacred Arts

 Where is Epiphania now?
 To quote Kit White in 101 Things to Learn in Art School: “The studio is more than a place to work: it is a state of mind.”

-Soul Grove Sanctuary and &&& are outgrowths of Epiphania, and byproducts of day-to-day personal and communal experience and practice as well as proximate and remote, sacred and secular, ancient and future-oriented inspirations and influences, from restorative practices and performance art to permaculture and new cosmology.
+Soul Grove Sanctuary and &&& are outgrowths of Epiphania, emerging from day-to-day personal and communal practice.
+They are shaped by both proximate and distant influences - sacred and secular, ancient and future-oriented - from restorative practices and performance art to permaculture and new cosmology.

-Although reflective of Carrie’s rootedness in the Catholic tradition - or, more accurately, in Catholicity (a la Ilia Delio) - they are primarily fruits of friendships, with pilgrims, seekers, imagineers, innovators, change-makers, and communion with the living world.
+Although reflective of Carrie’s rootedness in the Catholic tradition - or, more accurately, in Catholicity (à la Ilia Delio) - this work is primarily the fruit of friendships: with pilgrims, seekers, imagineers, innovators, changemakers, and communion with the living world:

-It is in hope - what French philosopher Gabriel Marcel describes as the "memory of the future"—that we offer these digital and in-person sacred offerings—reflections and practices—that we may be more just, more merciful, more inclusive, more connected, more vibrant, more engaged, more loving, more whole — that is, more fully alive.
+It is in hope - what French philosopher Gabriel Marcel describes as the "memory of the future" - that Epiphania offers these digital and in-person sacred offerings - reflections and practices - that we may be more just, more merciful, more inclusive, more connected, more vibrant, more engaged, more loving, more whole - that is, more fully alive.

 woman_on_a_mission.jpg